simraazhar100/OIBSIP_Landing_Page/README.md

-# OIBSIP_Landing_Page
-This is my task 1 on OASIS INFOBYTE internship to build a Landing Page
+# Zomato Landing Page 10622

+This is a basic web development project built with HTML and CSS.

+This is New Setup Branch